 On 15 July 2016, the Japanese Federation of Bar Associations (JFBA) issued new guidelines on compliance with foreign bribery regulations.
 These guidelines provide best practice recommendations to ensure compliance with Japan's foreign anti-bribery rules and to manage risks related to potential bribery.

 i Confidentiality obligation and privilege

-In 2019, the National Diet of Japan approved a bill, which will come into force on 25 December 2020, to introduce an attorney–client privilege system under which companies can keep their communications with lawyers confidential under certain conditions but the introduction of this system is limited only to the area of the Antimonopoly Act.
+In 2019, the National Diet of Japan approved a bill that came into force on 25 December 2020, to introduce an attorney–client privilege system under which companies can keep their communications with lawyers confidential under certain conditions but the introduction of this system is limited only to the area of the Antimonopoly Act.
 In other areas, including the CC and the UCPL, there are no concepts of attorney–client privilege or 'work product doctrine' in Japan.
 The Attorneys Act provides that attorneys admitted in Japan and foreign-law attorneys registered in Japan have the right and obligation to maintain confidentiality of any facts that they may have learned in the course of performing their professional duties.
 Under the Code of Attorney Ethics created by the JFBA, if an attorney violates the confidentiality obligation, he or she may be disciplined by the JFBA.
 Attorneys can refuse to testify or produce documents in civil and criminal court procedures regarding facts relating to the confidential information of others obtained in the course of their duties, but if confidentiality is waived by the client or the person who has the right to keep the information confidential, the lawyer may no longer assert the right.
 These protections in the court proceedings are available not only to attorneys, but also to other professionals, such as doctors, dentists, birthing assistants, patent attorneys, notaries and persons engaged in a religious occupation who have a statutory duty of confidentiality.

 ii Whistle-blower protection